Skip to Content Top

 Groundhogs are intriguing mammals known for their burrowing abilities, hibernation habits, and their role in popular culture.
 They play an essential ecological role as herbivores and contribute to the ecosystem by aerating the soil through their burrowing activities.
 Groundhogs are a testament to the rich diversity of wildlife found in North America.

-Where Are Groundhogs Found?
+Are Groundhogs Harmful?

 Groundhogs, also known as woodchucks, are typically found in North America, predominantly in the eastern and central regions of the continent.
 They are known for their burrowing habits and are often found in a variety of habitats, including fields, meadows, open woodlands, and even in suburban and urban areas.
 Here are some more specific details about where you can find groundhogs: